MarcoAAlmeida/strudel/CONTRIBUTING.md

 To get in touch with the community, either

-- [join the Tidal Discord Channel](https://discord.com/invite/HGEdXmRkzT) and go to the #strudel channels
+- [join the Uzulang Discord Server](https://discord.com/invite/HGEdXmRkzT) and go to the strudel channels (Uzulangs are a family of live coding languages inspired by each other, including TidalCycles as well as Strudel)
 - Find related discussions on the [tidal club forum](https://club.tidalcycles.org/)

 ## Ask a Question